 Targeting trends such as the popularity of snippets, visual content, and voice search can often provide better results than an emphasis on rankings.
 Therefore, it’s important to think about how to combine established and growing trends to develop a truly effective SEO strategy for the next year.

-While more traditional techniques will continue to be effective, the trends mentioned in this post can significantly change the way we perform search engine optimization.
+While more traditional techniques will continue to be effective, the SEO trends and tactics mentioned in this post can significantly change the way we perform search engine optimization.
 In this article, we examine ten trends in the world of organic traffic that should be on everyone’s list.

 Check out these must-haves to stay ahead of the competition!